 "Career opportunities for LPNs have been expanding for years and is predicted to continue to grow in the next 10 years.
 This is a great time to consider furthering one's education.
 Students enrolled in this program come from a variety of different "backgrounds".
 Some are coming to the program right out of high school while others are looking for a new direction and have chosen the medical field."

--- Anne Riggs, Nursing Division Director
+-- Anne Riggs, Craigmiles School of Nursing Director

 The role of an LPN is to provide care for the sick, injured, and disabled under the direction of registered nurses (RNs) and physicians.
 Most LPNs provide basic bedside care and take vital signs such as blood pressure, pulse, temperature, and respiration.
 Patients require care around the clock, so healthcare facilities need LPNs on duty 24 hours a day.
 Many hospitals and medical institutions offer LPNs a variety of schedules, from part-time work to daytime, evening, or weekend hours in order to fill their needs.
 This flexible scheduling can be a benefit to LPNs with other commitments such as family or continuing education courses.

 - Tight-Knit Community – With a low faculty to student ratio and a tight-knit community of students, students maintain a wide support base throughout their studies.